Multiplicative properties of Quinn spectra: Introduction

 \subsection{Outline of the paper}

-As we have mentioned, an $n$-ad is indexed by the faces of $\Delta^n$.
-For our purposes we need a more general point of view, in which an ad is indexed by the cells of a ball complex (i.e., a regular CW complex with a compatible PL structure).
-In Section \ref{b} we collect some relevant terminology from \cite[pages 4--5]{MR0413113}.
+A $\Delta^n$-ad is indexed by the faces of $\Delta^n$.
+We will also make use of $K$-ads, indexed by the cells of a ball complex $K$ (i.e., a regular CW complex with a compatible PL structure).
+In Section \ref{b} we collect some terminology about ball complexes from \cite[pages 4--5]{MR0413113}.

 In Section \ref{ax} we give the axioms for an ad theory, together with a simple example (the cellular cocyles on a ball complex).

 In Section \ref{groups} we define the bordism sets of an ad theory and show that they are abelian groups.